 Here are some easy to implement water saving tips:

-Fully load your kitchen appliances - Make sure your dishwasher and washing machine are full loaded before using them!
-Or use half-load and economy settings to optimise water usage.
+Make sure your dishwasher and washing machine are fully loaded before using them!
+Or use half-load and economy settings to optimize water usage.

-Turn off the tap - when brushing your teeth - save 64 cups of water!
+Turn off the tap when brushing your teeth, it can save 64 cups of water.

 Reduce your shower time by setting a timer - a 1 minute reduction can save 10% water use!